 There are plenty of outdoor activities for that sun to shine on too.
 Cobram sits within a “mecca” for golfers, says Gary, with 36 holes of championship golf within five minutes’ drive of the resort, and several more courses within half an hour.
 Cycling, boating and walking are popular too.
 For wildlife, he recommends a wander around nearby Quinn Island in the Murray, “and if you don’t see a koala you’re not looking”.

-Gary’s getting ready to open 27 new two-bedroom deluxe park cabins, designed by the RACV Cobram team with the Victorian-based manufacturer.
+Gary has recently opened 27 new two-bedroom deluxe park cabins, designed by the RACV Cobram team with a Victorian-based manufacturer.
 “They’re designed with a bedroom at each end which makes them ideal for two couples,” says Gary.
 “And they’re set in a lovely spacious grassy area near the tennis courts.”

 Happy hour with a view at RACV Torquay.